AEF1551s/stm32_ultrasonic_buzzer/README.md

 * CubeIDE installed.
 See ` https://www.st.com/en/development-tools/stm32cubeide.html`.
 &nbsp;
 # Build
 Use CubeIDE to build and flash the NUCLEO development board.

+# Notes
+To make the buzzer sound continous, PWM is needed.
+In this project a delay is used.
+Next goal is to use PWM for buzzer.